davidgasquez/davidgasquez.com/src/content/blog/2026-03-12-collaborative-dependency-graphs.md

 - What is the right balance between bot extraction and human review?
 - How do we model non-code dependencies without endless ontology fights?
 - What should challengers or curators have at stake when they make bad calls?
+- How would a market-like mechanism that dynamically discovers and validates edges look like?
+- Should curators of "views"/"materializations"/"projections" earn some percentage of the funding for their services?

 ## Conclusion

 We do not need a perfect canonical map of interdependence.
 We need a shared, contestable substrate of claims about dependencies, with good provenance, durable identifiers, and versioning.
 Then different communities can derive their own views, trust their own curators, and plug those views into funding or coordination mechanisms.

-**Better coordination starts upstream, with better legible artifacts.**
+Better allocation mechanisms (like Deep Funding) won’t help if the underlying layer is not credible neutral. **Better coordination starts upstream, with better legible artifacts.**

 ---